Delicious Chicken Katsu Onigirazu made with healthy baked chicken katsu, tonkatsu sauce, mustard, steamed rice, and thinly sliced cabbage.

 - Gather all the ingredients.

-- Spread the mustard and tonkatsu sauce.
+- Spread 1 tsp Dijon mustard and 1–2 Tbsp tonkatsu sauce.

 - Flip over chicken katsu so the sauce is also on the cabbage.

-- Then bring bottom and top corners towards the center.
+- Then bring the bottom and top corners towards the center.
 Continue to fold gently but tightly around the layers.
 Make sure the rice is tucked in nicely.

 - If you like the onigirazu to showcase the filling after cutting in half, mark with a piece of shredded cabbage perpendicular to the filling.
 Wrap with plastic wrap tightly and set aside for 5 minutes.